pypeit/PypeIt/doc/calibrations/scattlight.rst

 Note: if your data are binned by 2 in the spatial direction, then setting ``pad=10`` would actually pad the slit edges by 5 pixels.

-The current scattered light model involves a 9 parameter fit to the inter-slit regions.
+The current scattered light model involves a 13 parameter fit to the inter-slit regions.
 The model utilises the observed 2D (trimmed+oriented+debiased) frame to estimate the scattered light.
-The scattered light model is essentially a blurred, shifted, flux-scaled, and zoomed version of the detector image.
-The amount of blurring and shifting in the spatial and spectral direction are done separately (2 parameters each), and there is a single parameter to estimate the zoom factor.
-The flux-scaling is a cubic polynomial (4 parameters) to the spectral direction.
+The scattered light model is essentially a blurred, shifted, flux-scaled, rotated, and zoomed version of the detector image.
+The amount of blurring in the spatial and spectral direction include contributions from a Gaussian and a Lorentzian kernel.
+The relative importance of these kernels is controlled by scaling parameter (1 paramerer), and each kernel has two widths each (4 parameters total), and the joint kernel is rotated (1 additional parameter).
+The scattered light image is than shifted in the spectral and spatial directions (2 additional parameters), and there is a single parameter to estimate the zoom factor.
+Finally, the scattered light flux is scaled by a low order 2D polynomial (4 parameters).
 Once the best-fitting model parameters are determined, these can be applied to any other frame to estimate the scattered light contribution of this frame.

-Alternatively, the scattered light can be determined for each frame independently (i.e. you can derive a separate set of 9 model parameters for each frame that you wish to perform a scattered light correction).
+Alternatively, the scattered light can be determined for each frame independently (i.e. you can derive a separate set of 13 model parameters for each frame that you wish to perform a scattered light correction).
 To set this option, you can add the following arguments to your pypeit file:

 .. code-block:: ini